BigSoftVideo/AVA360VR/features.md

 ## Main features of _AVA360VR_

 This is a list of some of the key features of AVA360VR according to different categories, with links and some indication of whether or not there is a tutorial video (📼) or 'VolCap' (🌐) available in the [Demo Package](demo.md).
+At some point, all the VolCaps will also be available to download as 2D videos from an archive, but they cannot be included in the Demo Package because of space restrictions.
+The VolCaps are 50 to 100 times smaller in MBytes than the equivalent video.

 ### Project management